bramble-lang/bramble-lang/design/rfc/248-raw-pointers.md

 and use raw pointers.

 #### Types
-The type syntax is borrowed from Rust:
+The type syntax is inspired from Rust:
 ```
 Raw Pointer = *(const|mut) <Type>
 ```